browserengineering/book/book/accessibility.md

 every browser feature should be accessible via the keyboard as well as the mouse.
-That includes browser chrome interactions like going back, typing a URL, or quitting the browser, and also web page interactions such as submitting forms, typing in text areas, and navigating links.
+That includes browser chrome interactions like going back, typing a URL, or quitting the browser, and also web page interactions such as submitting forms, typing in text areas, navigating links, and selecting items on the page.

 Let's start with the browser chrome, since it's easiest.
 Here, we need to allow the user to go back, to type in the address bar, and to